eclipse-researchlabs/brain-iot-tutorials/_tutorial/30-fabric-cloud.md

 Finally select a KeyPair to allow ssh access to the instances.

-If you don't have any KeyPairs in this region, you can create one by navigating to `EC2/Key pairs` {:.note}
+If you don't have any KeyPairs in this region, you can create one by navigating to [`EC2/Key pairs`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-keypair.html){:target="_blank"}
+{:.note}

 Click `Next`